kendarorg/PhpNuget/README.md

 	* php-cgi.exe: To allow the configuration of php under IIS.
 	* Allow package update via Upload: Default disabled, if enabled it is possible to overwrite the packages BUT THIS IS NOT A STANDARD BEHAVIOUR.
 	* Allow package delete: Default disabled.
 LEAVING IT ENABLED IS NOT A STANDARD BEHAVIOUR
-	* Use mysql: If you will use the mysql version this will be checked and will enable further settings:
+* When using the mysql installation
+	* Check the "Use mysql" and fill the configuration data
-		* Import from txt db: checked if should import from txt db
+	* NOTE: Import from txt db does not yet work!!!
-		* MySql UserId: MySQL user id
-		* MySql Password: MySQL password
-		* MySql Server: The address of the server
-		* MySql Db: The db on which should store data
 * If under IIS set the path of 'php-cgi.exe' (leave blank if your hosting already configured PHP)
 * Change the password, email and login of the administration without worries.
 * Rename the setup.php to setup.bak